jay-johnson/deploy-to-kubernetes/docs/source/main.rst

 ::

-    # note this has only been tested on ubuntu 18.04:
+    # note this has only been tested on Ubuntu 18.04:
     sudo apt install golang-go
     export GOPATH=$HOME/go
     export PATH=$PATH:$GOROOT/bin:$GOPATH/bin